mibur1/psy111/book/statistics/2_Categorical_Reg/2_Effects Coding.md

 While unweighted effects coding uses the grand mean (unweighted average of all groups) as the reference, weighted effects coding modifies this approach to use the weighted mean of the dependent variable as the reference.
 The weighted mean accounts for the group sizes, giving more weight to groups with larger sample sizes.

 This approach is particularly useful when group sizes differ significantly, as it ensures the comparison is more representative of the overall data distribution.
 The intercept in weighted effects coding represents the weighted mean of the dependent variable (`WMf`), while the coefficients for each group represent the deviation of that group’s mean from the weighted mean.
 As this functionality is not directly offered, we will manually create both the contrast matrix and the design matrix by performing the following steps:

 1. Computing the sample proportions for each category in the categorical variable

-1. Calculate the sample sizes and proportion for each category:

 ```{code-cell}
 # calculating the counts of unique genotype levels in the column 'genotype'